Free Walking Tour Berlin

 2. Checkpoint Charlie

-Checkpoint Charlie was one of the most famous crossing points between East and West Berlin during the Cold War.
-Today, it serves as a popular tourist attraction.
-At this historic site, you’ll find a replica of the original guardhouse, along with informational displays recounting the Wall’s history.
-Visiting Checkpoint Charlie allows you to grasp the tense atmosphere that once surrounded the border crossing.
+But one of the most famous of the crossing points between East and West Berlin during the Cold War was known as Checkpoint Charlie.
+Today it is a popular tourist attraction.
+While you’re here at this historic site, check out the replica of the original guardhouse and displays about the history of the Wall.
+Visiting Checkpoint Charlie, you can feel the tense atmosphere that the border crossing used to be.

 Insider Tip: Visit the Mauermuseum